Subscribe at $49/First Year, $99/Year Thereafter

 Fidelity Select Fundranker employs a straightforward investment strategy—invest in Fidelity Investments Select mutual funds that are doing the best right now, and move regularly into better performing funds.

 Fundranker utilizes a technical investment system, which means no guesswork, no predictions, no judgments.
 Each month, Fundranker rates and ranks Fidelity Investments’ 41 Select mutual funds (39 as of June 19, 2009) according to various aspects of their recent performance and selects the top eight funds in which to invest.
-To follow the Fundranker system, typically you’ll make two or three exchanges at the beginning of each month to stay in the top eight funds.
+To follow the Fundranker system, an investor typically would make two or three exchanges at the beginning of each month to stay in the top eight funds.

-Beginning March, 2009, through November, 2013, in a 57-month bull market that started at the depths of the Great Recession, the Top Eight Model Portfolio gained 168.509%, the S&P 500 gained 170.908%, and the Nasdaq Composite gained 207.854%:
+As of December 30, 2016, in a 7-year, 10-month long bull market that started at the depths of the Great Recession, the Top Eight Model Portfolio trailed both the Nasdaq Composite Index and the S&P 500 Index: